drepkovsky/k-site/demo/src/KSite/readme.md

 run this command in your react project root

-npm install bootstrap jquery react-datepicker react-redux react-router-dom reactstrap redux redux-thunk sass npm install @mdi/react @mdi/js
+npm install bootstrap jquery react-datepicker react-redux react-router-dom reactstrap redux redux-thunk sass

 add KSite folder right to your src folder to work